zzzeek/nova_poc/README.rst

 This second win was oddly not as dramatic as I'd hoped, however it is helpful and easy to implement nonetheless.
-Openstack applications seem to rely a lot on a pattern that involves short "save this object" methods.
-When I first looked at oslo.db and saw that there is actually a ``.save()`` method tacked onto the base model class.
+Openstack applications seem to rely a lot on a pattern that involves short "save this object" methods; I first noticed this when I looked at oslo.db and saw that there is actually a ``.save()`` method tacked onto the base model class.
 This pattern is one that I mention a lot in my talks, as I'm trying to sell the unit of work pattern as a more sophisticated and powerful pattern.
 But when the application is already broken into a series